Jump to:

 Get Free Consultation

 Dr. Elcombe is an equine veterinarian with a passion for combining clinical practice with research.
-She graduated from University of California, Davis School of Veterinary Medicine, where she excelled in equine medicine, served as class president, and conducted research in equine genetics.
-She works as an veterinarian on the East Coast, specializing in Thoroughbred racehorses.
+She graduated from the University of California, Davis School of Veterinary Medicine, where she excelled in equine medicine, served as class president, and conducted research in equine genetics.
+She now works as an associate veterinarian at Maryland Veterinary Group, specializing in Thoroughbred racehorses

-Dr Elcombe earned her BS in animal science with a minor in equine science from Cal Poly, San Luis Obispo.
+Dr. Elcombe graduated with a BS in animal science with a minor in equine science from California Polytechnic State University.
 Her undergraduate studies sparked a deep interest in equine reproduction and exercise physiology, leading her to pursue further education in the field.
-To explore her passion for research and clinical work, she obtained a Master’s specializing in equine physiology at Southern Illinois University.
+To explore her passion for research and clinical work, she obtained a Master’s degree specializing in equine physiology at Southern Illinois University, achieving a perfect 4.0 GPA.
 During this time, she also interned at a clinic in Western Kentucky that specialized in equine lameness, solidifying her desire to combine research with clinical medicine.
 Following her master's degree, she worked as a small animal veterinary technician for two years.

-Dr. Elcombe graduated from the UC Davis School of Veterinary Medicine, where she tracked equine medicine.
-Her time at UC Davis was marked by numerous achievements including serving as one of the presidents of her class and the Student Chapter of the American Association of Equine Practitioners (AAEP), and working as a student technician in the Large Animal Surgery Department of the UC Davis Veterinary Teaching Hospital.
-She also conducted research on equine genetics through the UC Davis Students Training in Advanced Research (STAR) Program, resulting in a publication in the Equine Veterinary Journal, and her receipt of the Foundation for the Horse/AAEP Coyote Rock Ranch Scholarship.
+Dr. Elcombe graduated from the UC Davis School of Veterinary Medicine, where she studied equine medicine.
+Her time at UC Davis was marked by numerous achievements, including serving as one of the Presidents of her class and the Student Chapter of the American Association of Equine Practitioners (AAEP), and working as a student technician in the Large Animal Surgery Department of the UC Davis Veterinary Teaching Hospital.
+She also conducted research on equine genetics through the UC Davis Students Training in Advanced Research (STAR) Program, resulting in a publication in the Equine Veterinary Journal.
+The research focused on variants associated with equine familial isolated hypoparathyroidism (EFIH) and fragile foal syndrome (FFS) in the US Thoroughbred population.
+Additionally, Megan was inducted into the Phi Zeta Veterinary Honor Society and selected as a recipient of the Foundation for the Horse/AAEP Coyote Rock Ranch Scholarship, the most prestigious scholarship awarded to equine veterinary students.

 As a veterinary admissions consultant, Dr. Elcombe brings firsthand experience of the challenges in the application process.
-She understands the stress and frustration that can come with lower GPAs, being a non-traditional student, or navigating the complexities of the admissions process.
-She is passionate about helping aspiring veterinarians highlight their qualities and minimize the stress of applying to veterinary school.
+She understands the stress and frustration that applicants can experience with lower GPAs, being a non-traditional student, or navigating the complexities of the admissions process.
+She is passionate about helping aspiring veterinarians highlight their qualities and minimize the stress of applying to vet school.
+Her coaching has helped students gain acceptance to numerous veterinary schools, including the University of Georgia, the University of Pennsylvania, Mississippi State University, the University of Florida, Cornell University, and other prestigious institutions.